SterlingChin/Spotify-Search-React/README.md

 # Spotify-Search-React
 This is a Spotify Search with preview built in React.

-You can see a working version at my github pages.
+You can see a working version at [https://music-master.now.sh](https://music-master.now.sh).